Backpage Prostitution Stings in Polk County

-Backpage Founder, Executives and Shareholders – Read a recent news article in the Washington Times about why Backpage executives and family members contributed about $99,000 to candidates and about $95,000 to Democratic parties in four states according to federal campaign finance data collected by the Center for Responsive Politics.
+Backpage Founder, Executives, and Shareholders – Read a recent news article in the Washington Times about why Backpage executives and family members contributed about $99,000 to candidates and about $95,000 to Democratic parties in four states according to federal campaign finance data collected by the Center for Responsive Politics.
 Learn more about the founders and controlling shareholders of Backpage, James Larkin and Michael Lacey, and executives and shareholders, John Brunst and Scott Spear.

 The courts in Florida have considered whether Section 796.07(6), Florida Statutes, is unconstitutional because the $5,000 fine for soliciting prosecution is excessive or “grossly disproportional” as applied in the case.

 If you are charged with solicitation of prostitution or offering sexual favors in exchange for money, then the crime is often charged under Section 796.07(2)(f) or related statutes.
 After an arrest, contact an experienced criminal defense attorney.
 We represent clients charged with solicitation or offering prostitution throughout Polk County, FL.

-Although these sting operations should be targeting people for more serious offenses such as traveling to meet a minor for sexual conduct, transmit material harmful to a minor, online enticement of children for sexual acts, child pornography, or child sex trafficking, the vast majority of the arrests are for misdemeanor offenses for solicitation or offering to commit prostitution.
+Although these sting operations should be targeting people for more serious offenses such as traveling to meet a minor for sexual conduct, transmitting material harmful to a minor, online enticement of children for sexual acts, child pornography, or child sex trafficking, the vast majority of the arrests are for misdemeanor offenses for solicitation or offering to commit prostitution.

-This article was last updated on Friday, January 5, 2018.
+This article was last updated on Tuesday, March 22, 2022.